damogranlabs/classy_blocks/README.md

 Block is treated as a single cell for which OpenFOAM's cell quality criteria are calculated and optimized per user's instructions.

-Vertices can move freely (3 degrees of freedom), along a specified line/curve (1 DoF) or surface (2 DoF).
+Points can move freely (3 degrees of freedom), along a specified line/curve (1 DoF) or surface (2 DoF).

 ```python
 # [...]
 A simple setup with two cylinders of different radii,